 Your net worth is the value of all your assets minus your liabilities, also called debts.
 Your assets are your cash, investments, home equity, etc. Keeping track of your net worth is a great way to assess your financial health.

-There’s no need to do it manually, online tools like Personal Capital make tracking your net worth simple and easy.
-Personal Capital also tracks your transactions, budget, and home value to keep you as up-to-date as possible.
+There’s no need to do it manually, online tools like Empower make tracking your net worth simple and easy.
+Empower also tracks your transactions, budget, and home value to keep you as up-to-date as possible.

-You can visit Personal Capital to get more details and sign up for free.
+You can visit Empower to get more details and sign up for free.

 13. Create or Update Your Estate Plan